Believer2001/portfolio/README.md

 **Description**

 This project aims to address the challenges of efficient network connection management, particularly Wi-Fi, on Unix/Linux systems.
-The script provides a user-friendly interface to list available networks, connect to a specific network, and save/restore network configurations.
+The script provides a user-friendly interface to list available networks, connect to a specific Network, and save/restore network configurations.
 It also enhances security by prompting for passwords when connecting to secure networks it ensures system reliability and robustness by effectively managing errors and exceptions in various usage scenarios.

 **Skill**
 - Web Scrapping with (Beautifulsoup, Selenium)